AlgoMaster Logo

 AdaptiveNoDoes not benefit from partially sorted input.
 Always does the same number of comparisons.

-The fact that selection sort is not adaptive is one of its biggest drawbacks.
-Bubble sort, for example, can terminate early if no swaps occur in a pass (meaning the array is already sorted).
+The lack of adaptiveness is a notable drawback.
+Bubble sort can terminate early if no swaps occur in a pass.
 Insertion sort runs in O(n) on nearly sorted arrays.
-Selection sort always does the full O(n^2) comparisons no matter what.
+Selection sort always does the full O(n^2) comparisons regardless of input.

 When to Use Selection Sort